Sustainable Logging Practices: Green Logging 10 Methods

 9. Reforestation and Afforestation

-Reforestation involves replanting trees in deforested areas, while afforestation refers to planting trees in previously non-forested lands.
-Both methods are essential for restoring degraded ecosystems and enhancing carbon sequestration.
+Reforestation involves replanting trees in deforested areas, while afforestation focuses on planting trees in lands that were not previously forested.
+Both practices are vital for restoring degraded ecosystems, enhancing carbon sequestration, and supporting sustainable forest management.

 Advantages of Reforestation and Afforestation: